BP gets OK to drill deepwater well off Shetland

 “This consent is very positive news for the West of Shetland following the announcement in the budget aimed at increasing investment in this new frontier for oil and gas exploration,” Hendry said in the statement.

-He also said the department had “very carefully scrutinized” BP’s plans and its emergency response measures.
+He also said the department had “very carefully scrutinised” BP’s plans and its emergency response measures.

-“In accordance with DECC standard guidance as part of the assessment process, BP provided detailed confirmation that they have taken into account the findings and recommendations of the various Macondo investigation reports,” the DECC said.
+“In accordance with DECC standard guidance as part of the assessment process, BP provided detailed confirmation that they have taken into account the findings and recommendations of the various Macondo investigation reports.”

-Earlier in March, BP struck a deal estimated at $7.8 billion with businesses and individuals suing over a massive spill from its Macondo well following the explosion of the Deepwater Horizon drilling rig in the Gulf of Mexico in 2010.
+Earlier in March, BP struck a deal estimated at $7.8 million with businesses and individuals suing over the massive spill from the deepwater Macondo well in the Gulf of Mexico in 2010.